josepcrespo/tenejob-laravel-api/readme.md

 `cp env-example .env`

-2. Open the `.env` file and set the following:
+2. Open the `.env` file of this project (tenejob-laravel-api) and set the following:

 > DB_CONNECTION=mysql
 > DB_HOST=mysql